hypersign-protocol/hid-ssi-js-sdk/docs/did.md

       challenge: '1231231231', // Random challenge
       domain: 'www.hypersign.id', // Domain name
       did: '', // If passed, then DID will be resolved and `doc` parameter will not be used
-      doc: didDocument, // A DID Document to signed
+      didDocument: didDocument, // A DID Document to signed
       verificationMethodId: verificationMethodId, // Verification method identifier
     };